 - Entries will be judged on the basis of content and style.
 To qualify for an award, the entry must be accurate in grammar and spelling and must be clear in its organization and presentation.

-*Turn in the hard copy to Dr. John Pincince at Crown Center Room 527 and email the electronic copy to: email@example.com.
+*Turn in the hard copy to Dr. John Pincince at Crown Center Room 527 or email an electronic copy (MS Word document ONLY) to: firstname.lastname@example.org.

 For further information, please contact Prof. John Pincince, Asian Studies Program Director, at Crown Center 527, or by e-mail: email@example.com.